Facial Injuries Solicitors — Scotland

 - On holiday: If your facial wounds are due to negligence on the part of the hotel, resort or tour operator, you may be entitled to financial compensation.

-- In the home: If your facial lesions are the result of a faulty product or the negligence of another party, such as a landlord who failed to maintain the property, you may have a valid claim.
+- In the home: If your facial injuries are the result of a faulty product or the negligence of another party, such as a landlord who failed to maintain the property, you may have a valid claim.

 - Walking on the street: If your injuries are due to the negligence of the local council in maintaining infrastructure or the criminal actions of another individual, you may be able to seek face injury compensation.
+This may include violent crime or physical assault.

 There’s a three-year time limit to claim compensation in Scotland.
 This means that you have three years from the date of the accident or from when you became aware of your injury to raise a court action.

-- Seek legal advice: Our straightforward legal advice will help you feel comfortable enough to seek the face injury compensation you are entitled to.
+- Seek legal advice: Our legal advice will help you feel comfortable enough to seek the face injury compensation you are entitled to.

 Our laceration and scar injury claims solicitors care about their clients and are there to support you every step of the way through your claim procedure.
-Watermans also operate on a no-win, no-fee basis for a face injury claim, meaning that if we don’t win your case, you don’t have to pay any legal costs.
+Watermans operate on a no-win, no-fee basis for a face injury claim, meaning that if we don’t win your case, you don’t have to pay any legal costs.

 How Much Compensation?